 2. Laguna Grande, Fajardo

-The smell shifts to that distinct mix of salt water and decomposing mangrove that is earthy, heavy, and unmistakably alive.
-The brightness is slightly lower than Vieques, but the convenience is unmatched.
-For most travelers looking for easy Puerto Rico bioluminescent bay tours, this is the right call.
+The glow is slightly less intense than Vieques, but the convenience is unmatched.
+For most travelers looking to fit Puerto Rico bioluminescent bay tours into a San Juan trip, basing yourself in Fajardo is the right call.

 Quick Stats:

-• Location: Las Croabas, Fajardo on the eastern coast.
+• Location: Las Croabas, Fajardo, on the eastern coast

-• Cost: Roughly $55 to $75 per person.
+• Cost: $55 to $75 per person

 puerto rico bioluminescent bay tours read before booking 2